Gerstlauer

 Lift and 97 degree first drop of the Gerstlauer Euro-Fighter Typhoon at Bobbejaanland.

 Gerstlauer Amusement Rides GmbH is a German manufacturer of stationary and transportable amusement rides and roller coasters, located in Münsterhausen, Germany.
 As of May 2024, all 113 Gerstlauer-made rollercoasters are still in operation and at their original park, apart from Seifenkiste at Trampolino Familien- und Freizeitpark, which is currently in storage, and Pandemonium at Six Flags Discovery Kingdom, which now operates at Six Flags Mexico under the name of Joker.
+On May 31, 2013, Gerstlauer's highly anticipated, world record beating rollercoaster, The Smiler, was opened, taking the record from Colossus and 10 Inversion Roller Coaster.

 History

 In 1982, Hubert Gerstlauer, a former employee of the Anton Schwarzkopf-owned Schwarzkopf Industries GmbH company founded his own company, named Gerstlauer Elektro GmbH.
 With this new Gerstlauer-named company, he delivered electric and pneumatic equipment for Schwarzkopf's facilities.
 After final bankruptcy of Schwarzkopf Industries GmbH in 1992, Gerstlauer Elektro GmbH acquired part of their production sites and facilities, and continued the manufacture of amusement rides and roller coasters.
 In March 2007, Gerstlauer Elektro GmbH was subsequently renamed Gerstlauer Amusement Rides GmbH.

 Gerstlauer's first own-designed and manufactured roller coaster, the 'G'sengte Sau', a bobsled roller coaster, was built in Erlebnispark Tripsdrill, an amusement park in Baden-Württemberg, south-eastern Germany.
 Since 2003, Gerstlauer became popular with their Euro-Fighter roller coaster, which is present in different styles in Europe and the United States.
 A specific design feature of all Euro-Fighter roller coasters is a drop with a 'beyond vertical' angle of more than 90 degrees.
 Another model is their spinning roller coaster, in which the riders are seated facing each other.

 Gerstlauer also built trains for several wooden roller coasters, though several of which are no longer operating.
-Examples of these include The Boss at Six Flags St. Louis, USA.
+Examples of these include The Boss at Mid America Adventure, USA.